 The main bedroom is ideal, similar to the one you’d have in a normal small apartment with the bed right at the back of the RV.
 A small door faces the bed and opens up to a kitchen area with a closed-off bathroom directly next to it.
 Both the kitchen and the bathroom are small and make the floorplan seem a bit cramped.

 The sofa which extends into a bed closes off most of the walkway from the door to the bathroom.
-However, the dinette is directly opposite the door, making eating and going outside a breeze.
+However, the dinette is directly opposite the door, so access to the RV is spacious.
+There's also a nice recliner next to the entry, which is a nice bonus at the end of a long hike.

 One of the best features of the Thor Motor Coach Palazzo 33.2 is the diesel engine that powers it.
 The engine makes any of the best Class A motorhomes for full-time living a lot friendlier on the environment and your pocket.
 The vehicle also drives well and can support up to 10,000 lbs of weight behind it.